jugnuagrawal/microservice-generator/README.md

 # Microservice Generator

-This library creates a microservice based on express js and mongoose js which can do CRUD operation over HTTP using RESTful web service.
+This tool to generate microservice based on swagger, express js and mongoose js which can do CRUD operation using RESTful web service.

-### Setup

-Microservice Generator requires [Node.js](https://nodejs.org/) v4+ to run.

 ### Use like a node module